 The microbiome formulation protects the skin’s microflora, keeps the good bacteria intact and the bad bacteria away from your skin.

 It is deeply and rapidly hydrating.
 It enlivens dry, parched skin rapidly and strengthens the skin barrier function.
 It also calms, soothes and relaxes the skin.
 It is ideal for sensitive skin.
-Try out Hydrating mask from Recherche.

 How To Choose A Hydrating Mask For Your Skin Type